 MANAGEMENT AND CONTROL.
 Control of the Company is largely in the hands of its Board of Directors, management and T. Kendall Hunt.
 Based on the number of shares of Common Stock outstanding on September 28, 1998, the Board of Directors of the Company and their spouses own beneficially and of record approximately 56.2% (and Mr. Hunt and his family will own beneficially and of record 49.8%) of the outstanding shares of Common Stock.
-As the Chairman of the Company Board of Directors, and Chief Executive Officer and President of the Company, T. Kendall Hunt will have control over the direction and operation of the Company and with his family will be able to elect the directors of the Company and to approve corporate action requiring majority stockholder approval.
+As the Chairman of the Company Board of Directors, and Chief Executive Officer and President of the Company and with his family will be able to elect the directors of the Company and to approve corporate action requiring majority stockholder approval.
 Such concentration of control may have an adverse effect on the market price of Common Stock.